• Skip to primary navigation

 • If your crumble topping starts to brown too quickly, cover it with a piece of foil to prevent burning.

-• Letting the crumble cool for a few minutes before serving will allow the juices to settle and make it easier to serve.
+• Letting the crumble cool for a few minutes after air frying will allow the juices to settle and make it easier to serve.
 Additionally, the crumble topping will have a chance to crisp up further as it cools.

 🍴 Serving suggestions